Dynatrace/ace-box/user-skel/ansible/roles/jenkins/Readme.md

 The main task deploys jenkins on a kubernetes cluster.

-Once the deployment is completed, it creates the service endpoint and admin secret to be stored in the following variables:
+Once the deployment is completed, it creates the service endpoint and admin secret to be sourced into the following variables:
 - `jenkins_internal_endpoint`
 - `jenkins_username`
 - `jenkins_password`